flatironinstitute/sciware/24_Types/main.md

 \end{align}
 $$

-* Simple unions are not particularly useful, as they can usually be represented by a different type
+* Set unions are not particularly useful, as they can usually be represented by a different type
    * C `union`
 * Instead...